MightyCall Mobile MightyCall Mobile AppGoogle Play

 Your phone jack is not working

-The wires are all plugged in, and your handset is working properly – but yet you are still having issues.
+The wires are all plugged in, and your handset is working properly, yet you are still having issues.
 Why?
 It may be because your jack is not functioning as it should.
-The jack is the part of the wall into which you plug the phone cord – and this not working can mean your phone drops calls immediately.
+The jack is the part of the wall where you plug the phone cord, and if it’s not working, your phone may drop calls immediately.

 Call an electrician.
 Do NOT poke around a potentially faulty jack.
 They will get it working again.